-The US Senate recently approved more than $100M to be spent on replacing lead service pipes for homes in Flint.
+6.1 million homes in the United States still use have a functioning Lead Service Line to deliver municipal water into homes.
+The EPA recently announced that it will allocate $2.9 billion in the Bipartisan Infrastructure Law funding to states, Tribes, and territories for lead service line replacement in 2022.
 While lead pipe replacement programs can be a great long-term solution to eliminate a source of lead contamination, it doesn’t make all problems go away.
-Here's what you need to know if you are considering replacing your home's lead service pipe:
+Here's the lead water service pipe information you need to know if you are considering replacing your home's lead service pipe:

-The diagram below (from DC Water’s website) shows how a water service pipe (also called a water service line) connects the city's water main to a private home.
+The Lead Service Line (LSL) connects the public supply to an individuals homes.
 In most cases, the city owns the section of pipe up to the property line, but the section on the homeowner’s property belongs to the homeowner.
-When it comes to replacing a lead service pipe, some cities (including Washington DC) have programs in place to coordinate efforts so the private and public sections can be replaced at the same time.
+The diagram below (from DC Water’s website) shows how a homes' LSL (also called a water service pipe) connects the city's water main to a private home.
+When it comes to replacing a Lead Service Line, some cities (including Washington DC) have programs in place to coordinate efforts so the private and public sections can be replaced at the same time.

 Your Home Can Still Have Lead In Its Plumbing